SherG/cool-iron/blog/jamstack.md

 In sum, JAMstack could've been designed by Steve Jobs: it seeks to remove everything inefficient, unnecessary, and unsupportive of a beautiful and performant experience.
 In doing so, it cuts across the grain of the status quo.

-## Decoupling your WordPress or Drupal site

-But if you have a <a href="https://www.drupal.org/" target="blank">Drupal</a> or WordPress site you can still obtain some benefits of JAMstack by decoupling your front-end from your back-end.
-This will give you what's called a "headless CMS."
-Biilman considers this to be an <em>adaptation</em> to the JAMstack.

-For more information on decoupling, see <a href="https://www.netlify.com/with/drupal/?" target="blank">this guidance from Netlify</a> and <a href="https://www.acquia.com/resources/decoupled-drupal" target="blank">this from Acquia</a>, and <a href="https://pantheon.io/features/decoupled-cms" target="blank">this from Pantheon</a>.

 ## When you want to stick with your CMS

 For cost or functionality reasons, a business with a complicated site that's running many marketing tools and custom code and has already been built in WordPress or Drupal, may want to stick with what they've got.